We're Cheaper than Winding-Up Needing Implants from Bad Dentistry

 We want to lead the way in a fight to get back what we believe is rightfully yours: your choice to educate yourself and decide what is best for YOU, not letting an insurance company choose for you.

-Our cost is a little above the average, in terms of going to the dentist.
 If you are strictly a price shopper who places no value on high-quality dentistry, we recommend going to one of the dental schools such as UCLA.

 There is a terrific mass of nerve endings in teeth.
 Barbaric conventional practices in dentistry grind down and butcher nerves, causing them to transmit danger and chaos through the whole body.
 Dentistry needs a facelift, but there is no necessity to do so, based on patient demand.
 Insurance companies have solidified this belief.

 Computer companies change their technology by the day, sometimes by the hour, because consumers DEMAND it.
 There is no money in old technology.
 Dentistry is the total opposite.
-This will only change when you, the consumer, demands that inhumane practices be ceased.
+This will only change when you, the consumer, demand that inhumane practices be ceased.
 You do this simply by not paying for them.
 If you don't pay for them, they will be gone in the blink of an eye.
-We want a future where going to the dentist can be decent experience; not one that you regret.
+We want a future where going to the dentist can be a decent experience; not one that you regret.